Incoming Student Information

 "My experiences in my leadership class have been some of the most meaningful learning experiences at the University of Minnesota thus far."

-Personal Leadership in the University is a writing-intensive course open to any undergraduate student and is the first course taken for the Leadership Minor.
+LEAD 1961W: Personal Leadership in the University is a writing-intensive and civic life & ethics themed liberal education course open to any undergraduate student and is the first course taken for the Leadership Minor.

 With 26 students or less, this course is highly interactive.
 You will learn about yourself through reflection and discussion on weekly topics like strengths, values, identity, team roles, conflict and ethics.

-The course features various discussions and activities, reflective writing assignments, three “reveals” of your personal leadership journey and one group research and exploration project.
+The course features various discussions and activities, reflective writing assignments, three “reveals” of your personal leadership journey and one group research and reflection project.

 Fall, spring or summer semester